TIL: Ruby and Rails Knowledges 1

 end

-Defines an instance method in the receiver.
-The method parameter can be a Proc, a Method or an UnboundMethod object.
-If a block is specified, it is used as the method body.
+define_method defines an instance method on the receiver.
+The method parameter can be a Proc, a Method, or an UnboundMethod object.
+If a block is given, it is used as the method body.

 from apidock